...

 What Is Housing Disrepair?

-When renting a property, whether that be through a housing association or privately, the least you expect is for that property to be liveable.
+When renting a property, whether that be through a housing association, social housing or privately, the least you expect is for that property to be liveable.
 Housing disrepair is when a rented property poses a risk to the tenant’s health due to the property needing certain repairs.

 If your landlord does not adhere to their responsibilities and lets any of the above fall into disrepair in the property you are renting, you could be eligible to make a housing disrepair claim.
 You just need to prove that your landlord was aware of the issues, and failed to make repairs within a reasonable timeframe.